florentbrient/Cloud-variability-time-frequency/README.md

 This PDF can be considered as confidence intervals of the original regression slope.

 ### Input (open from file.dat) :
+The code makes use of the following data, all of which are available at https://github.com/florentbrient/Cloud-variability-time-frequency/tree/master/data: if typ is set to "observations"
-- Two time series of values : ev1 (low-cloud characteristics) and ev2 (SST)
+- Two time series of values : SST (evx) and albcld (evy) listes in the files "sst_ersst.txt" and "albcld_ceres.txt"
+- Values are derived from the 25% driest monthly points of tropical oceans from ERSST and CERES2
+- The variable "albcld" is the ratio between the SW CRE and the solar insolation
+- The results used in Brient and Schneider (16) are listed in "results_obs.txt" if typ is set to "random"
-By default, ev1 and ev2 are randomly created
+- evx and evy are randomly created

 ### Outputs (written in output*.dat files) :
 - For every frequency, the code writes in the files :
+	- 1. correlation coefficient
-	- 1. slope of the regression line,
+	- 2. slope of the regression line (OLS) - %/K
-	- 2. intercept of the regression line
+	- 3. robust slope of the regression line - %/K
-	- 3. correlation coefficient
-	- 4. robust slope of the regression line
+	- 4. intercept of the regression line (OLS)
 	- 5. robust intercept of the regression line
-- The 'output_original.dat' file lists covariances of ev1 with ev2
+- The 'output_original.dat' file lists covariances of evx with evy
-- The 'output_boot_*.dat' files lists the Nb boostrapped covariances of ev1 with ev2
+- The 'output_boot_*.dat' files lists the Nb boostrapped covariances of evx with evy for 4 different frequencies (deseason, intra, season, inter)

+## Figures
+The code create some figures, all of which are available at https://github.com/florentbrient/Cloud-variability-time-frequency/tree/master/figures:
+- "FFT_decomp*" are the filtered time evolution of evx (first) and evy (second)
+- "Scatter_all" are the scatter plots of filtered evx versus filtered evy.
+The slopes are from robust regressions.
+- "Bar_correlation" are correlation coefficients
+- "Bar_slope" are regression slopes for OLS and robust regressions

-### Two additional routine are necessary :
+### Two supplemnetary routines are necessary to run the model :
 - stationary_bootstrap.py : Matlab routine written by Kevin Sheppard, rewritten in Python.
 Provide mixed indexes following the stationary bootstrap procedure.
 - slopeinterval.py : Calculate confidence intervals of the slope for the figures

 #### Need to be done (07/12/16) :
-- A other filtering procedure
+- An other filtering procedure
 - Autocorrelation of the time series not ready yet
 - PDF of uncertainty not relevant for the figure